 scalable than the latter.
 In particular, RAS2 supports independent RAS controls and capabilities for a given RAS

 feature for multiple instances of the same component in a given system.
 Platform firmware can publish RAS2 and RASF table but OSPM should use only one.

+Table 5.79 RAS2 Table Format